- Note: Peer reviewers will be using a rubric to review your abstract submission. See the abstract rubric for more information.

 - Click “Save and Continue” to complete the submission.

-- This step is a confirmation of all the materials that were put into the system.
+- This step is a confirmation of all the materials that were entered into the system.

-- Nothing is required on this page, but can be printed for authors’ records.
+- Nothing is required on this page, but it can be printed for authors’ records.

 Presentation options include the following: